cisagov/ScubaGear/oscal/README.md

 See [Converting OSCAL JSON Content to XML](https://github.com/usnistgov/OSCAL/tree/4f02dac6f698efda387cc5f55bc99581eaf494b6/build#converting-oscal-json-content-to-xml) for the official instructions on how to convert any model from JSON to XML.
 Some pointers:
 - You can download the jar for saxon here: https://www.saxonica.com/download/java.xml.
 Select SaxonJ-HE 12.5.
 - The XSL files are hard to find.
 The XSL files for the assessment plan and assessment results are included here in the [xsl](/oscal/xsl) folder for convenience.
+See [Other Resources](#other-resources) for the sources.

 Example usage:
 ```